poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-How much to override the Bass Band.
-A value greater than `0` will override the Band to the specified value.
+Value to force for the Bass band while Band Overrides is enabled.
+(0 = silence, 1 = full).
+The value always overrides while Band Overrides is ON, even if it is `0.0`.
+When Band Overrides is OFF this value does nothing.

 #### Low Mid

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-How much to override the Low Mid Band.
-A value greater than `0` will override the Band to the specified value.
+Value to force for the Low Mid band while Band Overrides is enabled.
+Behaves identically to Bass.

 #### High Mid

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-How much to override the High Mid Band.
-A value greater than `0` will override the Band to the specified value.
+Value to force for the High Mid band while Band Overrides is enabled.
+Behaves identically to Bass.

 #### Treble

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-How much to override the Treble Band.
-A value greater than `0` will override the Band to the specified value.
+Value to force for the Treble band while Band Overrides is enabled.
+Behaves identically to Bass.

 </details>